 $ kubectl get replicaset NAME DESIRED CURRENT READY AGE example-deployment-5d4fbdd945 4 4 4 28m example-deployment-7d9f9876cc 0 0 0 22m

-You see how deployment did not rollout a new RS but If we resume the rollout by running “kubectl rollout resume deploy example-deployment”, a new RS will be created.
+Notice how deployment did not rollout a new RS, but if we resume the rollout by running kubectl rollout resume deploy example-deployment, a new RS is created.